 All of this is done without any new field work, instead leveraging what has already been learned about the target site, compared to the thousands of others in our collection.

-Far from being a 'black box', the EnviMetric model comes with a complete explaination of how the resulting model output was derived, a description of the data relationships that drive the model output, and statistical data that put the model in context with actual sites with similar geography, hydrology, chemistry, and geology.
+Far from being a 'black box', the EnviMetric model comes with a complete explanation of how the resulting model output was derived, a description of the data relationships that drive the model output, and statistical data that put the model in context with actual sites with similar geography, hydrology, chemistry, and geology.